richgel999/ufo_data/bin/anon_pdf.md

 **(PUBLIC DOMAIN)** - 23 August 2022 — Anonymous site with possibly specific intelligence details on UAP in the PUBLIC DOMAIN posts an article on “NURO and the Unidentified Submersible Phenomena.”
 Much of the article is in a custom language only decipherable by custom software unknown to the PUBLIC DOMAIN, but what is public states that the National Underwater Reconnaissance Office (NURO) collects MASINT data on underwater UAP and seeks but is unable to coordinate with a group known as “SV17q.”

 The article claims a database known as “DOLYN” collects signature data of underwater fast movers, tic-tac kinetic vehicles, orbs etc. to study the capabilities of those objects.
 The article states the data is “confiscated” by “SV17q” under the “no-right-to-known dictum.”
 It states the DOLYN database has 17,500 signatures including non-terrestrial signatures.
-It also states this information was not shared with the UAPTF.
+It also states this information was not shared with the **UAPTF**.

 *   [https://forgottenlanguages-full.forgottenlanguages.org/2022/08/masint-for-new-world-order-nuro-and.html](https://forgottenlanguages-full.forgottenlanguages.org/2022/08/masint-for-new-world-order-nuro-and.html)